Student smiling while using eye tracker during a Psychology equipemnet demo

 Course Summary

 Are you intrigued by the human mind and behaviour?
 Our Psychology degree offers a deep dive into the complexities of human thought, emotions and actions.
 Whether you're interested in understanding mental health, social psychology or cognitive processes, our course provides a solid foundation.
-With a focus on both theoretical knowledge and practical skills, you'll be well-prepared for a rewarding career in psychology.
+With a focus on both theoretical knowledge and practical skills, you'll be well-prepared for a rewarding career in psychology and other areas.

 The University of Chester's Psychology degree is accredited by the British Psychological Society (BPS).
 As such, our course ensures you can achieve the Graduate Basis for Chartership of this professional body.
 Our dedicated teaching team provides personalised guidance and support, helping you develop essential skills like critical thinking, research methods and effective communication.
 We also offer flexible pathways to explore areas of psychology that interest you, such as developmental psychology, and clinical and health psychology.